MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-faqs.md

 ### Reason 6

-Microsoft Exchange conversations are used to identify emails that are part of one conversation.
+Microsoft Exchange conversations are used to identify emails that are part of a conversation.

 **Resolution**: Microsoft Exchange groups together related email and assigns them an id (conversation id).
 This helps identify all the replied emails sent to a tracked email.